palletorsson/network_setup_partybox/README.md

 Update
 * $ sudo apt-get update

-Install hostapd, This will allow anyone with Wi-Fi on their laptop or phone to connect to the pi using the SSID "partyBox.
+Install hostapd, This will allow anyone with Wi-Fi on their laptop or phone to connect to the pi using the SSID "partyBox".

 * $ sudo apt-get install hostapd